 - Secretary: Eric Foster, General Partner, Belle Maer Harbor

-- Directors: Devan Dodge, Gerard Santoro (Macomb County Planning and Economic Development), Kathleen Torresen, and Greg Klang
+- Directors: Devan Dodge, Gerard Santoro (Macomb County Planning and Economic Development), and Kathleen Torresen.

 The Clean Marina Operations Committee approves new certifications and recertifications.
 Committee members review checklists, notes and recommendations from the site visits conducted by Certification Specialists annually.
 Committee members include marina owners/operators and others.